flylo/location-data/README.md

 in these tests.
 In a perfect world, classes like [`FirestoreIO`](location-data-service/src/main/java/com/current/location/persistence/FirestoreIO.java) would have their own independent unit tests.
+- Merchant and user IDs are Strings since the prompt claims they come from a third-party provider.
+We can't assume them to be UUIDs.
 - I'm relying on the external IP address of the kubernetes cluster `LoadBalancer`.
 Ideally, we'd have this hosted in a VPC with service discovery or DNS that would allow us to reach the service without calling the IP directly.
 - Ideally we would be communicating with this service over HTTPS, possibly through a nginx proxy that could handle